Zurina/mvp-modern-web-application/README.md

 Go to the website

-    Register by clicked on the icon next to 'Guest'
+    Register by clicking on the icon next to 'Guest'

 You should now be able to see your user on the map.